Understanding the Current Dip in CRGO Steel Prices in India

 Introduction

-At S M Steels, we’ve observed a noticeable softening in CRGO (Cold Rolled Grain Oriented) steel prices and demand across India in September 2025.
-For many businesses—transformer manufacturers, distributors, and buyers—this downturn raises questions: Why is this happening now?
-Is this temporary?
+At S M Steels, we’ve noticed a significant decline in CRGO (Cold Rolled Grain Oriented) steel prices and demand across India as of September 2025.
+This downturn raises important questions for many businesses: Why is this happening now?
+Is this a temporary situation?
 What should we expect next?

-In this blog, we analyse factual, up-to-date data and trends that are behind the current market dip.
-Understanding these factors will help you make smarter purchasing or inventory decisions in these uncertain times.
+In this blog, we will analyze factual, up-to-date data and trends that contribute to the current market dip.
+Understanding these factors will empower you to make smarter purchasing or inventory decisions during these uncertain times.

 What the Data Shows